Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Classification via shallow circuits of quantum channels

-In this section we prove that RFP MPDOs arising from C*-Hopf algebras belong to the trivial phase.
-Namely, we provide explicit definitions of depth-two circuits of finite-range quantum channels that map the maximally mixed state to the RFP MPDOs.
-Finally, we show that our construction cannot be extended to arbitrary biconnected C*-weak Hopf algebras, which lead us to conjecture that there are non-trivial phases in this context.
+In this section we prove that RFP MPDOs arising from C*-HAs belong to the trivial phase.
+Namely, we provide explicit definitions of depth-two circuits of finite-range quantum channels that map the maximally mixed state to these RFP MPDOs.
+Finally, we show that our construction cannot be extended to arbitrary biconnected C*-WHAs, which lead us to the conjecture that there are non-trivial phases in this context.